-The SF Go Club is the easiest and best place to play Go in San Francisco.
-Established in the 1880s, and incorporated as a non-profit in 1935, we are the oldest Go club in Northern California, and perhaps the United States.
-We have a great community of members, and a wonderful club-room filled with equipment, both for playing and teaching.
-It’s a great place to meet interesting people, and share this exciting game with them in person.
+The SF Go Club is the best place to play Go in the SF Bay Area and the oldest Go club in North America.
+Started in the 1880s by Japanese sailors looking to play Go, it established itself as an official club in 1935 and incorporated as a non-profit in 1984.
+The club has a rich community of members and a wonderful club-room filled with equipment, both for playing and teaching.
+It’s a great place to meet interesting people and share this exciting game with them in person.

-We love welcoming new players and beginners!
-All of our members are eager to teach and show you the wonders of this mysterious game.
-There are even introductory teaching sessions to help get you started!
+The club is welcoming to all players new and old and especially beginners.
+Members are eager to teach and show you the wonders of this mysterious game.
+There are regular introductory teaching sessions to help get you started.

-Stay up to date on all of our events by signing up for our club mailing list.
+- Stay up to date on all of our events by signing up for our Newsletter.

 Board of Directors

 Code of Conduct

 - Members and visitors are expected to abide by our club’s Code of Conduct.